mohamedbanhawi/CarND-LaneLines-P1/Term1/Advanced Lane Finding Project 4/CarND-Advanced-Lane-Lines/readme.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial

 I used a histogram of the bottom half of the image to find left and right lanes to find the base of the lane.
 This is implemented in lines 157-183 in `lane_search()`method of the `lane_finding` class in [lane_finding.py](https://github.com/mohamedbanhawi/Udacity_SelfDrivingCar_Nanodegree/blob/master/Term1/Advanced%20Lane%20Finding%20Project%204/CarND-Advanced-Lane-Lines/lane_finding.py).
+This is only implemented in the first step of the lane finding, we then default to tracking mode where the previous based from the previous frame is used.

 ![Peaks](https://github.com/mohamedbanhawi/Udacity_SelfDrivingCar_Nanodegree/blob/master/Term1/Advanced%20Lane%20Finding%20Project%204/CarND-Advanced-Lane-Lines/output_images/Peaks.png "Peaks")